 The Viking Age (late 8th to mid-11th century) conjures images of longships slicing through icy northern seas, horned helmets (a later invention, actually), and bands of fierce warriors raiding coastal monasteries.
 For generations, the standard historical narrative placed men at the center of this world—as explorers, traders, raiders, and rulers—while women were largely relegated to the domestic sphere.
 Yet a growing body of archaeological evidence, combined with a careful re-reading of the sagas and historical chronicles, has forced scholars to reconsider this picture.
 Viking women were far more than passive homemakers.
 Some fought in battles, commanded ships, managed vast estates, and even ruled as regents or chieftains.
 Women were warriors and leaders in Norse society in ways that challenge both medieval stereotypes and modern assumptions.
 This article explores the evidence, the limits of what we know, and why the story of these women matters for a complete understanding of the Viking world.

-To understand women as warriors and leaders, it is first necessary to understand the social and legal framework they operated within.
+To understand women as warriors and leaders, it is first necessary to grasp the social and legal framework they operated within.
 Viking society was hierarchical, divided roughly into thralls (slaves), free farmers and craftsworkers (karls), and the elite aristocracy (jarls).
 This was a patriarchal world in many respects, but Norse law codes were surprisingly nuanced when it came to women's rights.
 Women could own property, inherit land, manage businesses, and represent themselves in legal disputes—rights that were often more extensive than those enjoyed by women in much of contemporary Christian Europe.

 Property Rights and Economic Authority